dzervoudakes/grindstonejs/README.md

 ### Abbreviated Documentation/Examples

-For full documentation/examples, navigate to the official site. (link provided above)
+For full documentation/examples, navigate to the official site.

 ##### $()

-_Creates a new instance of the "Grindstone" object and allows method chaining on DOM elements._
+_Create a new instance of the "Grindstone" object and allows method chaining on DOM elements._

 ```
 $(selector [, context]);